cnobile2012/restycodes/README.md

 > > getCodeStatus(code) -- A module function that creates a tuple of the code
 > > and status text.

-> RestyCodes has two exposed methods:
+> RestyCodes class has two exposed methods:

 > > RestyCodes.getStatus(**kwargs) -- Returns a tuple containing the status code
 > > and the status description. eg. (200, "OK")